2016 Auckland Council election

-The 2016 Auckland local elections took place between September and October 2016 by postal vote.
+The 2016 Auckland Council election took place between September and October 2016 by postal vote.
 The elections were the third since the merger of seven councils into the Auckland Council, which is composed of the mayor and 20 councillors, and 149 members of 21 local boards.
 Twenty-one district health board members and 41 licensing trust members were also elected.

 Mayoral election

 Incumbent Len Brown, the only Mayor of Auckland since the position was created, did not contest the mayoralty.

 New Zealand Labour Party MP for Mount Roskill Phil Goff was elected mayor of Auckland.

 Governing body elections

 20 members were elected to the Auckland Council, across thirteen wards.
 There were 74 nominations and only one of the 13 wards was uncontested.

 Rodney (1)

 The incumbent was Penny Webster.
 She was defeated by Greg Sayers.

 Albany (2)

 The incumbents Wayne Walker and John Watson were both elected to council for another term.